babel/website/docs/config-files.md

 * `api.env()` returns the current `envName` string.
 * `api.env(envName => envName.startsWith("test-"))` returns `true` if the env starts with "test-".

-This function internally makes use of `api.cache` mentioned below to ensure that Babel is aware that this build depends on a specific `envName`.
+This function internally makes use of `api.cache` mentioned above to ensure that Babel is aware that this build depends on a specific `envName`.